 Psychologists will help uncover personal causes of dependency and treat them.
 They will motivate individuals towards abstinence and redirect recovering individuals into a positive lifestyle.
 The reason for this is that some people who become dependent to alcohol, chemicals or behaviors have used it as a form of “self medication.”
 It is vital to resolve mental health issues, as this sets the stage for long-term sobriety and being clean.

-Comprehensive Treatment Approach for Alcohol Addiction
+Comprehensive Treatment for Alcohol Addiction

 We approach dependency treatment from all angles and include the family of the dependent person.
 The disease of dependency affects the entire family.
 It is vital to understand family dynamics to make positive changes and offer support.
 We will introduce Al-Anon; the support network for the loved ones to help every family member affected by dependency.